 Upkeep isn’t too taxing either (thank the beauty gods for that), but there are some general rules to keep in mind.
-We asked Feroz and celebrity makeup artist Katie Jane Hughes, and celebrity lash expert, salon owner, and Envious Lashes brand founder Clementina Richardson about how to keep eyelash extensions in tip-top shape long after we get them done.
+We asked Feroz, celebrity makeup artist Katie Jane Hughes, and celebrity lash expert, salon owner, and Envious Lashes brand founder Clementina Richardson about how to keep your faux flutterers in tip-top shape long after you get them done.
 Keep scrolling for their expert tips on how to take care of eyelash extensions.

 Once your fresh set of extensions are installed, any moisture around the eyes is a no-go.
-You want the glue to really set in so that your lashes last as long as possible.
+You want the glue to set in so that your lashes last as long as possible.
 Feroz tells clients to wash around the eye when cleansing their face and to use an oil-free makeup remover if they have to clean makeup off.
-To avoid washing the lashes directly within the first 24 hours, keep the eye makeup to a minimum to maximize the extensions.
+To avoid washing the lashes directly within the first 48 hours, keep the eye makeup to a minimum to maximize the extensions.

 According to Hughes, oil breaks downs the glue that holds up the lashes, so she encourages clients to avoid oil cleansers and makeup removers.
-Instead, try a gel-based remover (like the Nars Aqua Infused Makeup Removing Water) to avoid dissolving the glue.
+Instead, try a gel-based remover, like the NARS Aqua Infused Makeup Removing Water, to avoid dissolving the glue.
 Micellar water is also a great option to preserve the adhesion of your extensions and remove debris from them in general.

 Avoid Waterproof Eye Products

 Waterproof anything won't come off with just any old face wash—as the name would imply.
 It usually takes some oil-based cleanser to remove, and we've learned that's a big no-no when it comes to extensions.
-Both Feroz and Hughes say that you don’t even need mascara or liner when your lash extensions are in, the extensions offer a similar effect to the typical eye-enhancing makeup.
+Both Feroz and Hughes say that you don’t even need mascara or liner when your lash extensions are in; the extensions offer a similar effect to the typical eye-enhancing makeup.
 (Score one for getting ready faster in the morning).
 If you still want to wear a typical eye look, it’s better to go the non-waterproof route so that your eye makeup is easier to remove.

-To maintain your new fluttery lashes, make sure to occasionally brush them out.
-“The rule of thumb is to only brush them out when needed,” says Feroz.
-Hughes agrees.
-“I would curl [lashes] with an eyelash comb,” she says.
+To maintain your fluttery new lashes, make sure to brush them out occasionally.
+“The rule of thumb is only to brush them out when needed,” says Feroz.
+Packs of clean spoolies can be found at most drugstores and beauty supply shops.

 Don’t Pick Or Pull Lashes

-As tempting as it may seem, Feroz encourages clients to resist that urge to play with their lashes throughout the day, or while cleansing.
+As tempting as it may seem, Feroz encourages clients to resist that urge to play with their lashes throughout the day or while cleansing.
 Not only can fiddling with the extensions pull out the false lashes, but it can also end up damaging your natural lashes.
 "Touch-ups are required every two to three weeks," says Richardson.
 If you don't have enough extensions left to fill because you were touch-happy, your technician might charge you extra, up to the cost of a brand new set.